Gunnar Geisse

-Gunnar Geisse (born 11 July 1964, Giessen) is a German musician, improviser, composer, and interpreter.
-He moves along the cutting edge between experimental/improvised music and new music.
-He has developed a complex instrumental concept combining guitar and electronics/computer which he calls laptop guitar.
-He also plays several other string instruments including banjo, mandolin, and a variety of instruments from Central Asia, among them the Uzbek and the Persian dotâr.
+Gunnar Geisse (born 1962 in Gießen is a German musician, improviser, composer, and interpreter.
+He plays several string instruments including guitar, banjo, mandolin, and a variety of instruments from Central Asia, among them the Uzbek and the Persian dotâr.
 Gunnar Geisse has been living in Munich, Germany since 1985.

 Musical career

 Gunnar Geisse began his career in his early youth as a rock guitarist.
 With the end of his schooling he gravitated in the direction of jazz.
 Attending an Ornette Coleman concert at the Moers Jazz Festival in Germany, he saw Coleman carried onto the stage in a coffin, jump out dressed in a glittering disco outfit and play in the free jazz style that he helped create.
 After this key experience, Geisse bought toy plastic saxophones for the members of his band and threw away his original plan to play jazz standards.
 It was during this time that improvisation and an experimental approach became the foundation of his understanding of music.
 His first professional engagement was with the "New York Broadway Ensemble" with which he toured throughout Europe for the next two years.
-For Geisse, to be a part of an orchestra was an essential learning experience.

 The avant-garde combo "Brother Virus" which along with Geisse included Werner Klausnitzer, Patrick Scales, and Maurice de Martin, achieved fame at the end of the 1980s.
 It would leave a major impression on Geisse.
 The band was invited to play at the Knitting Factory in New York, and was one of the first bands to play serious improvised music "live" on prime time German TV – Dagobert Lindlau's "Veranda".
 With "Brother Virus" Gunnar Geisse took the first steps on his own musical journey, a journey that was already apparent in his earlier development.
 In 1991 Enja Records released the "Brother Virus" album "Happy Hour".

 Geisse lost the two middle fingers on his right hand in a mountain climbing accident in 1992.
 With the severity of the injury and subsequent operations, it was unclear as to whether Geisse would be able to continue his playing career.
 It was during his hospital stays that he was able to contemplate the implications of 20th century new music compositional techniques, and in so doing discovered his deep interest in structure.
 He wrote his first composition during one of his hospital stays.
 For him to have a good aural understanding of the piece, he proceeded to overdub the tracks – some 200 in total.
 Out of his interest in structure, Geisse worked together with the Institute for Experimental Physics at the University of Magdeburg in the area of complexity theory, non-linear phenomena and simulation, and inserted structural models of nature into his music.
 The recording was released under the title "AtEM".